sashinpivotal/pcf-dev-students-notes/README.md

 -  Which component of the PCF architecture maintains the `desired state` and `actual state` of the an application?
--  What are 4 levels of resilency (or recoverability) does PCF provide?
+-  What are 4 levels of resilency (or recoverability) PCF provides?
 -  When Diego system is asked to increase number of an application instances by 3, does it create all 3 instances in a single cell?
 -  What are the value proposition of PCF from the standpoint of